fastlane/docs/docs/actions/build_mac_app.md

 ## Lane Variables

 Actions can communicate with each other using a shared hash `lane_context`, that can be accessed in other actions, plugins or your lanes: `lane_context[SharedValues:XYZ]`.
-The `gym` action generates the following Lane Variables:
+The `build_mac_app` action generates the following Lane Variables:

 SharedValue | Description
 ------------|-------------